Five hurt as Edmonton attacks spark terror investigation

 Just before midnight, a police officer stopped a U-Haul truck at a checkpoint and recognized the driver's name as similar to that of the Chevrolet's registered owner.
 The U-Haul truck then sped off towards downtown Edmonton with police chasing it.

-The U-Haul traveled on busy Jasper Avenue, which on late Saturday night and early Sunday morning was full of football fans and bar-goers, reported CNN partner CBC.
-During the chase, the truck deliberately attempted to hit pedestrians in crosswalks and alleys in two areas along Jasper Avenue," Knecht said.
+The U-Haul traveled on busy Jasper Avenue, which late Saturday night and early Sunday morning was full of football fans and bargoers, reported CNN partner CBC.
+During the chase, the truck deliberately attempted to hit pedestrians in crosswalks and alleys in two areas along Jasper Avenue, Knecht said.

 At least four pedestrians were injured.
 Their conditions were not immediately known, the police chief said.

 The truck eventually flipped, ending the chase.
 Pictures in the Canadian media showed the U-Haul on its side with the front window shattered.
-The police service is expected to hold a news conference at 3 p.m.
+Police are expected to hold a news conference at 3 p.m.
+Sunday.

+In a press conference Sunday afternoon, Edmonton Mayor Don Iveson urged residents to remain calm.

+"To the best of our knowledge," he told reporters, "this was a lone wolf attack."
+He added the suspect was taken into custody and being interviewed by police.